Where to Stay in Calabar

 Insider tip: Explore the local street food scene, especially around the Calabar South area, but ensure it's from busy stalls where food is cooked fresh.

-Safety in Calabar
+Stay in Calabar South

 ModerateSolo Female Travel